 1988: NeXT starts selling the NeXTcube, Aldus releases FreeHand 1.0.

 1989: Helios EtherShare is shown, CorelDRAW 1.0 ships.

 Once desktop publishing becomes an established phenomenon, a few battles are fought over some of its fundamentals.

 - Traditional prepress vendors such as Crossfield, Scitex and Dainippon-Screen hope to maintain their lead by using their expensive systems to put the final touches to designs created on Mac.
 Aldus has already developed a technology called OPI to facilitate such workflows.
 Things turn out differently as Macs and networks within a few years become powerful enough to handle large files.
 CEPS systems quickly disappear off the market.

-- In the early nineties Adobe, Apple and Microsoft also fight over file formats.
-Adobe looses its absolute control over font formats but manages to maintain PostScript as the standard page description language.
+- In the early nineties Adobe, Apple, and Microsoft also fight over file formats.
+Adobe loses its absolute control over font formats but manages to maintain PostScript as the standard page description language.

 The enhanced power of hard- and software leads to more sophisticated designs.
 The wild typography of some designs is no longer due to a lack of artistic insight but inspired by the grunge movement.
 Easy to achieve effects, such as blends in QuarkXPress 2, occasionally still take the design world by storm.

 1990: The Mac IIfx sets new speed records, Microsoft introduces Windows 3.0, Illustrator 3.0 ships, HQS screening gets rid of moiré.

 1991: Apple and Microsoft teamed up to launch TrueType, Adobe releases PostScript level 2, Photoshop 1.07 adds support for CMYK, the Fiery RIP for digital copiers is EFI’s first product, the Heidelberg GTO-DI supports direct imaging technology.